Recycling at Wartburg

 In The Residence, they are outside the lounge.

 In all other halls they are located outside near the dumpsters.

 As part of the recycling program, Wartburg offers the collection of electronic materials.

 - Paper shredders

 - Network equipment

-Each year, unwanted office supplies are donated to local thrift stores, recycled, or thrown away.
 REUSE(D) is the Sustainability Office’s effort to keep gently used office supplies in the Wartburg Community.
-The room is open to students, faculty, and staff.
-Wartburg community members can pick up supplies free of charge.
+The room is open to students, faculty, and staff for free.

-The below list is not comprehensive, just ideas.
-If you have items that are not listed we encourage you to bring them to the Sustainability Office.
-If we think the item has the potential to be reused we will shelf it.
-If not, the Sustainability Office will make sure that it is recycled, donated to a local thrift store, or disposed in a manner that will have minimal effect on our environment
+If you have items that you believe have a valuable second life but are not listed, we encourage you to bring them to the Sustainability Office.
+If we think the item has the potential to be reused, we will shelf it.
+If not, the Sustainability Office will make sure that it is recycled, donated to a local thrift store, or disposed in a manner that will have minimal effect on our environment.

 - Staplers and Tape dispensers